AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 This makes it the primary interface to an aggregate, and enforces all the invariants.

-To make sure the invariants enforced, any other objects outside of an aggregate are not allowed to directly reference any object inside the aggregate except for the aggregate root.
-If an object inside an aggregate was directly changed, it could skip some of the the business rules applied by the aggregate root.
+Any object outside of the aggregate is not allow change any object inside of the aggregate except for calling for calling behavior on the aggregate root.
+If an object inside an aggregate was directly changed, it could skip some of the business rules applied by the aggregate root.

 To create a purchase order aggregate root with a method for approval from different managers each with different monetary approval limits, we could end up with code that looks like this: